-Scientists create 'human liver' from stem cellsJuly 3rd, 2013 in Medical research /
+Scientists create 'human liver' from stem cellsJuly 3, 2013 in Medicine & Health / Medical research

 Scientists in Japan said Wednesday they had grown human liver tissue from stem cells in a first that holds promise for alleviating the critical shortage of donor organs.